mhiuuu/corny/JOURNAL.md

 ![](/assets/arrow.png)

-This 3 keys allowed me to have a much cleaner board with only 3 keys still being abandoned `FN` and the 2 curly braces which were solved by adding 2 more keys each next to the inner row before I decided to remove the `CAPSLOCK` to make space for the `FN` - who use `CAPSLOCK` btw. the upper key of the 2 keys I just added was also removed because the board looked nice now
+This 3 keys allowed me to have a much cleaner board with only 3 keys still being abandoned `FN` and the 2 curly braces which were solved by adding 2 more keys each next to the inner row before I decided to remove the `CAPSLOCK` to make space for the `FN` - who use `CAPSLOCK` btw.
+The upper key of the 2 keys I just added was also removed because the board looked nice now

 ![](/assets/final.png)